raulhsant/e-core-roles-service/README.md

 In total 6 endpoints were implemented, resulting in 2 extra ones:

 1. List existing roles
-2. Return current role for membership
+2. Return a membership (that contains the role information)

 The first one is basically a helper interface to better understand which roles already exists on the database.